khalilhamdii/admin_dashboard/README.md

 ## NOTE

-To login as user please use the following info :
+To login as an admin please use the following info :

 - Email : admin@admin.com
 - Password : password